DevJ5/DevJ5/README.md

 - Build a Modern Computer from First Principles: From Nand to Tetris
 - Build a Modern Computer from First Principles: Nand to Tetris Part II

-For cyber security I took the following route:
+For Cyber Security I took the following route:

 - OTW Bandit
 - Virtual hacking labs